AMVIC Compliance Checklist for New Alberta Auto Repair Shops

 What AMVIC Regulates for Repair Shops

 AMVIC operates under Alberta's Automotive Business Regulation (ABR), which sits under the Traffic Safety Act.
 The regulation covers customer rights, pricing transparency, written estimates, and complaint handling.
 AMVIC inspectors conduct unannounced compliance visits.
 Violations result in fines, license suspension, or revocation.
 The regulation exists to protect consumers and ensure a fair, transparent market for vehicle services in Alberta.
+If you want to explore this in more detail, Sole Proprietorship vs. Corporation for Your Auto Repair Shop in Canada adds practical context.

 Complete AMVIC Compliance Checklist for New Repair Shops